awsdocs/aws-transfer-user-guide/doc_source/getting-started.md

 1. Choose **Add user**\.

-1. In the **User configuration** section, for **Username**, enter the user name\.
-This user name must be a minimum of 3 and a maximum of 100 characters\.
-You can use the following characters in the user name: a–z, A\-Z, 0–9, underscore '\_', hyphen '\-', period '\.', and at sign "@"\.
-The user name can't start with a hyphen, period, or at sign\.
+1. In the **User configuration** section, for **Username**, enter the username\.
+This username must be a minimum of 3 and a maximum of 100 characters\.
+You can use the following characters in the username: a–z, A\-Z, 0–9, underscore '\_', hyphen '\-', period '\.', and at sign "@"\.
+The username can't start with a hyphen, period, or at sign\.

 1. For **Access**, choose the IAM role that you previously created that provides access to your Amazon S3 bucket\.